stonkpunk/my-npm-modules/vwap-fast/README.md

     vwap.submitCandle(candle);
 }

+//or submit bulk with vwap.submitCandles(candles)

 //get mvwap for 1000 periods
 var vwap1k = vwap.getVwap(1000) //getVwap(nPeriods >= 1)

-//see also getVwapNPeriodsAgo(nPeriodsInVwap, nPeriodsAgo) -- generate limited "historic" charts
+//see also getVwapNPeriodsAgo(nPeriodsInVwap, nPeriodsAgo)
+//see also lastPriceIsBelowVwaps(listOfPeriods) ==> true if most recent price below all vwap periods in input
+//see also submitAndTestCandles = function(_candles, listOfPeriods, useTypicalPrice=true, doAutoShift=true){
+// _this.submitCandles(_candles, useTypicalPrice, doAutoShift);
+// return lastPriceIsBelowVwaps(listOfPeriods);
+// }

 console.log(vwap1k);
 //150.01489792240628